 Finally, we were very happy to reach the 20th place on the final leaderboard (top 5%)!

-So if you want to practice data science, we recommend to try Kaggle.
-This is fun and you’ll learn a lot. ;)
+So if you want to practice data science, we recommend trying Kaggle.
+It's fun and you’ll learn a lot. ;)